Keelmen: Disputes with the Hostmen

 The Tyneside keelmen were employed by the Newcastle Hostmen and were often in dispute with their employers.
 They went on strike in 1709, 1710, 1740 and 1750.
 One grievance held by the keelmen was that the Hostmen, in order to avoid custom duties, would deliberately overload the keels.
 Duty was paid on each keel-load, so that it paid the owner to load as much coal as possible.
 This meant that the keel-load gradually increased from 16 tons in 1600 to 21.25 tons in 1695.
 As the keelmen were paid by the keel-load, they had to work considerably harder for the same pay.
 Even after the keel-load had been standardised, there were cases of keel owners illegally enlarging the holds to carry more coal, as much as 26.5 tons.
 In 1719 and 1744, the Tyneside keelmen went on strike in protest at this 'overmeasure'.
 The 1750 strike was also against 'overmeasure', as well as against 'can-money', the practice of paying part of the keelmen's wages in drink that had to be consumed at 'can-houses', pubs owned by the employers.
+The 1750 strike also contained a late Jacobite proclamation, said to have been encouraged by an Edinburgh lawyer.